clojure-clutch/clutch/doc/views.md

 }
 ```

-Make sure you naming and save your temporary view.
+Make sure you name and save your temporary view.
 As a guide, the design document can be named by the entity (in this case 'pages') and the view by the key (in this case 'by_tag').

 ## Calling views from your code